 Reading

-In St Margaret Mary’s Junior School, we value reading as a key life skill and therefore, reading will always feature on the school improvement plan.
+In St Margaret Mary’s Junior School, we value reading as a key life skill.
 We intend to ensure all children can read with fluency and understanding, so that they can access the full curriculum.
 We are dedicated to enabling our pupils to become lifelong readers.
 It is our intention to ensure that, by the end of their time in our school, all pupils are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.
 The percentage of children meeting the expected standard in reading by the end of key stage two is consistently above the local and national average.
 Children in our school receive an excellent reading education.
 As a result of this provision, and because we are constantly adapting and improving our approaches, all children achieve success with reading.

 To achieve this success, we implement the following: